Aiko-IT-Systems/AITSYS.RpgMakerMv.DiscordRPC/README.md

-# Traveler Discord RPC
+# AITSYS - RPG Maker MV - Discord RPC

 This is an RPC extension for RPG Maker MV

 Work in progress

-:copyright: Aiko IT Systems
+:copyright: AITSYS